-Small Group Rhetorical Analysis: Each group of 3-4 students will present (within 10 minutes max.) on a rhetorical analysis of a controversial ad or PSA poster, using PowerPoint or some other form of visual illustration to accompany the speech.
+Small Group Rhetorical Analysis: Each group of 3-4 students will present on a rhetorical analysis of a controversial ad or PSA poster, using PowerPoint or some other form of visual illustration to accompany the speech.
 All group members will share the same grade (unless there is compelling evidence from instructor observation or group report to consider otherwise).

-Research Essay: Each student will research and write a persuasive essay of ~1500-1800 words on a controversial topic selected by the student.
-Essays will be evaluated on content (relating to rhetorical analysis), structure & organization, grammar & expression, and MLA citation.
+Persuasive Essay: Each student will research and write a persuasive essay on a controversial topic selected by the student.
+Essays will be evaluated on content (relating to rhetorical analysis), structure & organization, grammar & expression, and citation.